Rabb School of Continuing Studies, Division of Graduate Professional Studies

 RMGT 101 Perspectives on Information Technology

-This course serves as an introductory course in the IT management curriculum.
-This course also serves as a strong foundation for the two-course sequence in strategic IT management: RMGT 102 and RMGT 103.
-This course covers the wide range of technologies in use in modern organizations.
+This course serves as an introductory course in the Technology Management curriculum, spanning the wide range of technologies in use in modern organizations.
 The course covers the major issues involved in selecting and deploying particular technologies based on the requirements of a particular project.
 The course provides a foundation for future study in strategic deployment of information technology in support of the business.

 RMGT 102 Strategic Information Technology: Operational Strategy